Fourth normal form: Example

 Each row indicates that a given restaurant can deliver a given variety of pizza to a given area.

-The table has no non-key attributes because its only candidate key is {Restaurant, Pizza Variety, Delivery Area}.
+The table has no non-key attributes because its only candidate key is {Restaurant, Pizza variety, Delivery area}.
 Therefore, it meets all normal forms up to BCNF.
-If we assume, however, that pizza varieties offered by a restaurant are not affected by delivery area (i.e. a restaurant offers all pizza varieties it makes to all areas it supplies), then it does not meet 4NF.
+If we assume, however, that pizza varieties offered by a restaurant are not affected by delivery area, or the converse, that delivery areas are not affected by pizza varieties (i.e. a restaurant offers all pizza varieties it makes to all areas it supplies), then it does not meet 4NF.
 The problem is that the table features two non-trivial multivalued dependencies on the {Restaurant} attribute (which is not a superkey).
 The dependencies are: